FakeSe/DotNetDataTable/README.md

-# DotNetDataTable : This guide is for very newbies ^^
+# DotNetDataTable : Implement a server side rendering DataTable (Back+Front)

-This classes helps you to implement a .net code which render a datatable in server side, with the pagination, order and all it features.
+Just add or Copy/past DataTablesRequest.cs to your project and follow the steps if you don't know how to use it

 How to use :
 1- First, add DataTablesRequest.cs to your project, don't forget to change the namespace as you wish.